rich-p-rich/fizzbuzz-p2/README.md

 - Laptop and Desktop users will also see that the mouse cannot be clicked when they hover the cursor over the buttons
 - The player needs to click on 'New Target Number' (or 'Set Target Number') to make the answer buttons clickable again

-On the left the answers are available, on the right the answers are disabled and so faded-out after the user has chosen their answer:
+On the left the answers are available, on the right the answers are disabled and faded-out after the user has chosen their answer:

 ![Answer Buttons on / off](documentation/documentation-images/features_16_answers_on-off.PNG)